Hylinn/Minecraft-Forge-Mods/README.md

   ####Water
   *Elemental Material* - Ghast tear
   *Base Spell (Freeze)* - When cast on still water will turn it into ice.
-Casting Freeze on still lava will turn it into cobblestone.
+Casting Freeze on still lava will turn it into obsidian.
 Casting the spell on any other target block will cover it will a layer of snow.
   *Spells* - <a href="#conjure-water">Conjure Water</a>, <a href="#ice-bolt">Ice Bolt</a>, <a href="#ice-shield">Ice Shield</a>, <a href="#summon-snow-golem">Summon Snow Golem</a>, <a href="#swift-swim">Swift Swim</a>

   ###Spells
   ####Air
-  #####Air Shield
   #####Gust
   #####Lightning
   #####Safe Fall
   #####Vortex
+  #####Wind Shield
   ####Arcane
   #####Arcane Shield
   #####Dispel